Cherkesov/exchange-rate-service/README.md

 5. Run vendors installation with next command:
     $ php composer.phar install

-    or if wanna to update vendors to last versions you should run command:
+    or if want to update vendors to last versions you should run command:
     $ php composer.phar update

 6. Install assets for installed bundles with command: